mtumilowicz/solidity-token-design-patterns-workshop/README.txt

             * distinction between storing a hash on the blockchain and storing the data on the blockchain becomes somewhat blurred
             * example: store an IPFS link in the blockchain
                 * we can seamlessly follow this link to access the data as if the data was stored in the blockchain itself
-    * problem: centralized nft
-        * returns the metadata location in the form of: `HTTP://centralizedserver.com/TokenID`
-            * here is nothing stopping the image host from changing the image which the URL points to
-        * solution: IPFS
-            * problem: cannot set `ipfs://contendidentifierhash/TokenID`
-                * IPFS can only provide an immutable hierarchical file system structure
-                * requirement: all tokens and TokenIDs are set at the time of the smart contract deployment
-                * solution: TokenID as a pointer itself to the metadata
-                    * `TokenID=IPFScontentidentifierhash`
-                    * idea by Titusz Pan
-                    * we would then just add "ipfs://" in front
-                    * example
-                        ```
-                        $ ipfs add MetaDataIPFSToken.json cid-version=1 hash=blake2b-208
-                        added bafkzvzacdkm3bu3t266ivacqjowxqi3hvpqsyijxhsb23rv7nj7a MetaDataIPFSToken.json
-                        ```
-                        then convert it to hex “-b=base16”
-                        ```
-                        $ ipfs cid format -b=base16 bafkzvzacdkm3bu3t266ivacqjowxqi3hvpqsyijxhsb23rv7nj7a
-                        f01559ae4021a99b0d373d7bc8a80504bad782367abe12c21373c83adc6bf6a7e
-                        ```
-                        without f0 gives a token ID
-                        ```
-                        constructor() public ERC1155("ipfs://f0{id}") { // "f0" is not part of the CID, but rather a representation of the format being used (base16)
-                        ```

 ## tokens
 * any asset that is digitally transferable between two people